Kingdom of Prussia: 1848–1871: German wars of unification

-The German Confederation was dissolved as part of the war.
+The German Confederation was dissolved by Article IV of the peace treaty with Austria.
 In its place, Prussia cajoled the 21 states north of the Main into forming the North German Confederation in 1866.
-Prussia entered the Confederation as a whole (including the East Prussian cradle of its statehood, as well as its share of dismembered Poland consisting of Province of Posen and West Prussia), thus becoming the dominant state in this new entity, with four-fifths of its territory and population—more than the other members of the confederation combined.
+Prussia entered the Confederation as a whole (including the East Prussian cradle of its statehood, as well as its share of dismembered Poland consisting of Province of Posen and West Prussia), thus becoming the dominant state in this new entity, with four-fifths of its territory and population — more than the other members of the confederation combined.
 Its near-total control was cemented in a constitution written by Bismarck.
-Executive power was vested in a president—a hereditary office of the rulers of Prussia.
+Executive power was vested in a president — a hereditary office of the rulers of Prussia.
 He was assisted by a chancellor responsible only to the president.
 There was also a bicameral parliament.
 The lower house, or Reichstag (Diet), was elected by universal male suffrage.
-The upper house, or Bundesrat (Federal Council) was appointed by the state governments.
+The upper house, or Bundesrat (Federal Council), was appointed by the state governments.
 The Bundesrat was, in practice, the stronger chamber.
 Prussia had 17 of 43 votes and could easily control proceedings through alliances with the other states.
 For all intents and purposes, Bismarck dominated the new grouping.
 He served as his own foreign minister for virtually his entire tenure as prime minister of Prussia, and in that capacity was able to instruct the Prussian delegates to the Bundesrat.

-The southern German states (except Austria) were forced to accept military alliances with Prussia, and Prussia began steps to merge them with the North German Confederation.
+The southern German states (except Austria) were forced to accept military alliances with Prussia as part of the peace settlement, and Prussia began steps to merge them with the North German Confederation.
 Bismarck's planned Kleindeutschland unification of Germany had come considerably closer to realisation.

 The final act came with the Franco-Prussian War (1870–1871), where Bismarck maneuvered Emperor Napoleon III of France into declaring war on Prussia.
 Activating the German alliances put in place after the Austro-Prussian War, the German states, aside from Austria, came together and swiftly defeated France, even managing to take Napoleon III prisoner (2 September 1870).
-Even before then, Bismarck was able to complete the work of unifying Germany under Prussian leadership.
+Even before the end of the war, Bismarck was able to complete the work of unifying Germany under Prussian leadership.
 The patriotic fervour aroused by the war against France overwhelmed the remaining opponents of a unified Kleindeutschland nation, and on 18 January 1871 (the 170th anniversary of the coronation of the first Prussian king, Frederick I), the German Empire was proclaimed in the Hall of Mirrors at Versailles outside of Paris, while the French capital was still under siege.
 King William became the first emperor (Kaiser) of a unified Germany.
 However, the titles of German Emperor and King of Prussia were to be borne by the same man until the end of the monarchy.